-This presentation was delivered by Anna Herforth, Ph.D., Adjunct Associate Research Scientist at the Agriculture and Food Security Center of the Earth Institute at Columbia University.
+This presentation was delivered by Anna Herforth, of Columbia University and the Agriculture and Food Security Center of the Earth Institute.

 This presentation begins with the question of how to define a healthy diet, which is the basis for subsequent discussion about how to measure (a) diet quality and (b) cost of healthy diets.
 A question of major importance to public health nutrition is how food environments (including food prices) affect diet quality, and how each can be improved, but the discussion is hampered by the fact that we have little data on either.